goodhelper1/NicolauHack/README.md

 Download the source code and open the project in visual studio;

-after you open Make compile your Project
+after you open Make compile Project (NicolauTheme) later

 to Generate (NicolauTheme.dll) from paste bin => bin\NicolauTheme.dll